Akunwa/portfolio2/index.md

 ```
 Visualizing Geometric Symmetries
 ```
 While completing a Master degree in Statistics at San Francisco State Universtiy, I took an Abstract Algebra course.
 I learned that, like the integers or real numbers, shapes have multiplication tables too.
 These multiplication tables can look even more abstract than a 12x12 times table, with letters and numbers corresponding to a rotation or reflection of an underlying shape.
 I wondered what a square's multiplication talbe looked like with color.
-I computed the multiplication tables of squares, hexagons, and rectangles in <a href="https://github.com/Akunwa/portfolio2/blob/main/assets/doc/vis_geom_sym.ipynb" target="_blank" rel="noreferrer noopener">Python</a>, then applied heat maps to these tables to reveal their symmetries.
+I computed the multiplication tables of squares, hexagons, and rectangles in Python, then applied heat maps to these tables to reveal their symmetries.

 ![visualizing geometric symmetries](assets/img/visGeomSym.png)